virtual-labs/ph3-exp-template/experiment/README.md

 **Don’ts:**
 * Avoid adding unnecessary files to the repository.
 * Never delete the gh-pages branch, as it is critical for the automatic deployment of the experiment and its user interface to GitHub Pages for testing purposes.
-* Do not include the experiment name, lab name, institute name, or discipline name as tags.

 For more information on the development process, refer to
 * [Virtual Labs Development Process](https://vlead.vlabs.ac.in/development/#development-process)